+4. The list of the failed User Plane pair identities for which the GTP-U error occurred.
+The associated QoS flows are released.
+If all the QoS flows in the PDU session are released, the PDU Session Resource Notify Released Transfer IE should be used.

 - For each PDU session resource which is released by the NG-RAN node, the PDU Session Resource Notify Released Transfer IE shall be included containing the release cause in the Cause IE.